mootools/mootools-core/Docs/Types/String.md

 String method: rgbToHex {#rgbToHex}
 -----------------------------------

-Converts an RGB colour value to hexidecimal.
+Converts an RGB colour value to hexadecimal.
 Input string must be in one of the following RGB color formats.
 "rgb(255,255,255)", or "rgba(255,255,255,1)"

 ### Syntax: